The Best Drives Near Santa Fe - SantaFe.com

-Northern New Mexico is home to dozens of scenic byways with their own unique and gorgeous views.
+Northern New Mexico is home to many beautiful scenic byways with their own unique and gorgeous views.
 From the High Roads to Taos to the Enchanted Circle, each one will surely amaze and inspire you.
 Some of these drives also happen to be a great way to get to some of our favorite day trips from Santa Fe.

 Here are some of our favorites: